Sports-related curses: Multiple sports

+2012 Olympics

+Reports of an "Olympic curse" (malediction olympique) were noted in French media in 2015 following the murder of Belarusian sprinter Yuliya Balykina and the deaths of French athletes Alexis Vastine and Camille Muffat in a helicopter crash during the reality show Dropped.
+By April 2016, eighteen of the 10,568 competitors had died, but, based on mortality data for people of the competitors' average age of 26, this was actually lower than the expected death rate, which would have been seven competitors per year and a total by April 2016 of 28.

 40-year Olympic curse

 In 2020, due to the COVID-19 pandemic, discussions were being held regarding the fate of the 2020 Summer Olympics in Tokyo.
 In March 2020, Japan's finance minister called the event the "cursed Olympics", noting the cancellation of the 1940 Summer Olympics due to World War II and the 66-country boycott of the 1980 Summer Olympics.
 The 2020 Olympics were delayed to 2021, with the possibility of cancellation if that deadline could not be met.
 The Olympics went on in 2021 as planned, although the events were held without audience or with a reduced audience.